Hundreds of Yellowstone bison to be culled this winter

 BOZEMAN, Mont.
 (AP) —

-National park officials in Wyoming have announced plans to selectively slaughter between 600 and 900 Yellowstone bison this winter to help manage population numbers and monitor annual tribal hunts.
+National park officials in Wyoming have announced plans for the selective slaughter of between 600 and 900 Yellowstone bison this winter to help manage population numbers.

-The Bozeman Daily Chronicle reported Tuesday that Yellowstone National Park officials expect most of the animals to be taken by hunters or shipped to slaughter while some would stay alive sitting in corrals or under park quarantine.
+The Bozeman Daily Chronicle reported Tuesday that the officials expect most of the animals to be taken by hunters or shipped to slaughter.
+Some would stay alive in corrals or under park quarantine.

 Officials say the plan includes putting 110 bison into brucellosis quarantine to produce disease-free bison.